Website Manager

 DLL Field Status & Notifications

 DLL makes every effort to determine and post field status by 4:00 pm each weekday, and by 8:00 am each weekend day.
-This is done after considering Loudoun County's field status which is also determined at those same times each day.
-DLL uses a stop light system for field status.
-Red is closed, Green is open.
-Check your email, or the DLL site, for field closures before you head to the your practice or game.
+This is done after considering Loudoun County's field status which is also determined at about those same times each day.
+DLL will cancel activities on fields that have been closed and all team members will receive email notification of the cancelation.

 Please use good judgment when deciding whether or not to proceed with a practice on a field that is marked as "Open," particularly on the infield.
 Keep in mind that the elementary school fields do not get nearly the same maintenance attention from the County as do some of the other fields such as Crittenden, Farmwell and Tillett.